Androgen backdoor pathway: 5α-DHP subpathway

 The pathway from progesterone (P4) to DHT is similar to that described above from 17OHP to DHT, but the initial substrate for 5α-reductase is P4 rather than 17OHP.
 Placental P4 in the male fetus is the feedstock, that is, a starting point, the initial substrate, for the backdoor pathway found operating in multiple non-gonadal tissues.

 The first step in this pathway is 5α-reduction of P4 toward 5α-dihydroprogesterone (5α-DHP) by SRD5A1.
 5α-DHP is then converted to allopregnanolone (AlloP5) via 3α-reduction by AKR1C2 or AKR1C4.
 AlloP5 is then converted to 5α-Pdiol by the 17α-hydroxylase activity of CYP17A1.
 5α-Pdiol is also known as 17α-hydroxyallopregnanolone or 17OH-allopregnanolone.
-5α-Pdiol is then converted to 5α-androstan-3α-ol-17-one, also known as androsterone (AST) by 17,20-lyase activity of CYP17A1 which cleaves a side-chain (C17-C20 bond) from the steroid nucleus, converting a C_{21} steroid (a pregnane) to a C_{19} steroid (an androstane or androgen).
+5α-Pdiol is then converted to 5α-androstan-3α-ol-17-one, also known as androsterone (AST) by 17,20-lyase activity of CYP17A1 which cleaves a side-chain (C17-C20 bond) from the steroid nucleus, converting a C21 steroid (a pregnane) to a C19 steroid (an androstane or androgen).
 AST is 17β-reduced to 5α-androstane-3α,17β-diol (3α-diol) by HSD17B3 or AKR1C3.
 The final step is 3α-oxidation of 3α-diol in target tissues to DHT by an enzyme that has 3α-hydroxysteroid oxidase activity, such as AKR1C2, HSD17B6, HSD17B10, RDH16, RDH5, and DHRS9.
 This oxidation is not required in the classical androgen pathway.

 The pathway can be summarized as: P4 → 5α-DHP → AlloP5 → 5α-Pdiol → AST → 3α-diol → DHT.